pixelm123/pixelm/README.md

 #  Software Developer

 <h3 align="center">  Software developer  </h3>
-<h4 align="center" > Hi, I'm  a passionate software developer.
+<h4 align="center" > Hi, I'm a software developer.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build. </h4>

 **Current Focus:**

 - 🌱 I’m currently learning **Typescript, Angular, and Vue**

-- 👨‍💻 All of my projects are available at [portfolio](https://nalitha-portfolio.netlify.app/)
+- 👨‍💻 Some of my projects are available at [portfolio](https://nalitha-portfolio.netlify.app/)

-- 💼 Any freelance work?
-Feel free to reach out via [email](mailto:lilithamaphini@gmail.com) :)

-- 💬 Ask me about anything; I am happy to help;

 <br/>
 ## Languages and Tools